Thursday, September 30, 2010

 This is something that has to be eased into my family.
 If I cook

-something way out of the ordinary like this and serve it as the
+something way out of the ordinary like this and serve it as the main dish, my family won't be so welcoming to the change.
+So

 I served it as a simple side dish and will have it a few more